erdtman/Cleartext-JOSE/BOF.md

 - The primary target for the enhanced JWS and JWE schemes are information centric systems where the clear text approach simplifies documentation and debugging.

 - There are IETF standards in the workings which embed signed messages in an outer JSON object holding a "type indicator" for the embedded object.
-Other standards efforts combine an HTTP header featuring a detached JWS signature + an HTTP body holding JSON data in clear.
+Other standards efforts in progress combine an HTTP header featuring a detached JWS signature with an HTTP body holding JSON data in clear.
 Using this proposal such workarounds wouldn't be necessary.

 - The connection to EcmaScript enables you to also sign JavaScript objects which for example can be used in Web pages.